 Ugni molinae.
 Current crop as of September 2017 is about 12" tall, well-established, bushy, in 1 gal containers.

 Ugni molinae 'Flambeau.'
 The variegated form of Chilean guava.
 This cultivar grows at a very slow rate, so it's not for the gardener lacking a surfeit of patience.
 But the results are oh so worth the wait--the foliage is a mesmerizing collage of green, pink and creamy white tinged with red, and the red stems add to the visual pop.
 Same flowers and fruit as the species.
-Grown in 1 gal containers, plants are bushy and about 6" tall as of February 2016.
-TEMPORARILY OUT OF STOCK.
+Grown in 5 gal containers, plants are full and about 2.5' tall as of February 2018.

 |Chilean Guava 5 gal|